chazmcgarvey/vimcoder/README.md

 or wherever your actual Vim executable is.
 You may also invoke vim through some other command (e.g. `xterm -e vim`).

-The xterm example demonstrates using Vim without the GUI, running in a terminal emulator.
-You can enter any elaborate command you want as long Vim ultimately gets executed with the arguments that will be appended to the command when it is invoked.
+The xterm example above demonstrates using Vim without the GUI, running in a terminal emulator.
+You can enter any elaborate command you want as long as Vim ultimately gets executed with the arguments that will be appended to the command when it is invoked.
 After changing this value and saving your preferences, the command you enter will be used the next time you open a problem.